Student Wellbeing

 School Counsellor

-The school Counsellor works in partnership with students, teachers and parents/caregivers to enhance students’ social and emotional wellbeing.
+St Martin's Catholic Primary School employs a part-time School Counsellor.
+The School Counsellor works in partnership with students, teachers and parents/caregivers to enhance students’ social and emotional wellbeing.

 The Counsellor is committed to working respectfully and collaboratively with students, parents/caregivers and teachers in ways that build on students’ individual strengths, offering support and information on: